George of the Jungle

 In his role as hero, George’s only real asset was his brawn, which helped him survive falling from the tree house he consistently forgot he lived in, as well as the countless face-plants into trees he encountered while swinging from vines.
 Like most incompetent cartoon heroes however, George could largely depend on luck to rescue himself and his friends from danger.

 Jay Ward produced a total of seventeen, half-hour episodes of George of the Jungle.
-Each episode included three unrelated segments, from 6-7 minutes in length.
+Each episode included three, unrelated, 7-minute segments.
 George of the Jungle was the featured segment, followed by backup segments Super Chicken and Tom Slick.